Certain medical conditions can be controlled by the use of drugs that are only available in an injectable formulation. Two of these conditions are:

-"Try offering the pet a treat as a distraction while you administer the injection."
+"Try offering the pet an appropriate treat as a distraction while you administer the injection."

-Try offering the pet a treat as a distraction while you administer the injection.
+Try offering the pet an appropriate treat (based on your vet’s recommendation, as certain health conditions have dietary restrictions) as a distraction while you administer the injection.
 Some clients find that it is easiest to give their dog an injection while he is eating a meal.
 By injecting quickly, you can minimize your pet's movement.
 Most pet owners find that their pet becomes cooperative for these life-sustaining injections over time.

 Is there any danger if he doesn't keep still?

 Most owners are concerned that they may break the needle off but this is extremely unlikely.
 The needle may bend, but it is much more likely that the injection may end up outside the pet rather than inside when dealing with a wiggly pet.
 If you are unsure that your pet received the full amount of the injection, contact your veterinary hospital for instructions.